 Young Adult IOP | Telehealth

-This online program utilizes evidence-based practices to treat symptoms in young adults experiencing difficulty transitioning into their next stages of life.
+Youth IOP utilizes evidence-based practices to treat symptoms in young adults experiencing difficulty transitioning into their next stages of life.
 These problem areas include but are not limited to; college life, leaving home, online schooling, substance use, navigating the professional world, and maturing relationships.
 Techniques used include DBT (Dialectical Behavioral Therapy) and CBT (Cognitive Behavioral Therapy) curriculum, motivational enhancement, resilience, and skills building.
 Treatment is provided through group therapy comprising of skills processing, psychoeducation, and medication management.
+This program is now available at our Woodbury & Edina locations for in-person and tele-health options.

 I cannot express my gratitude enough for this program or my team.
 I was absolutely hopeless and broken.
 They changed that in me and changed my family unit.
 They are so good at their jobs.
 They have changed my life.
-“Job” or not they seen me before I even saw myself.
+“Job” or not, they saw me before I even saw myself.
 That can’t be taught.
 That is THEM, who they are.”

 I am very grateful that I was respected.
 Being called my preferred name and pronouns made my time in Prariecare much more bearable”